peterjnz/icscybertn/SummitInfo.md

 The annual summit is a ticketed event.
 Funds from the event go towards event costs as well as administrative costs for the group.

 ## Updates
-Updates via https://icscyber.org.nz – the latest version of this information is at
+Updates via https://icscyber.org.nz where you can check the website or join the mailing list The latest version of this information is at https://github.com/peterjnz/icscybertn/SummitInfo.md